 Key article: Factors affecting current production in microbial fuel cells using different industrial wastewaters(2011) Bioresource Technology 102(80)

-Bio-fuel Production: Biofuel can be produced from wastewater sludge and microalgae using in situ transesterification and catalytic cracking.
+Bio-fuel Production: Biofuel can be produced from wastewater sludge and microalgae using chemical (in situ transesterification), thermal (catalytic cracking) or biological processes.
 These two processes offer several advantages such as the elimination of the oil extraction step, potential improvement on biofuel yield, and reduction in the transportation of intermediate products.
 In situ transesterification is utilised for biodiesel production while catalytic cracking can produce several types of biofuels such as methane, biodiesel and jet fuel.

 Projects: Collaboration with UNAM University (Mexico): This project involves the technical, economical and process evaluation of biodiesel production from different single and mixed cultures of microalgae.
 It analyses the use of waste resources as source of nutrients and the technological application for developing countries.